MrLinNing/MOS2_based_RC/README.md

-## 2D Reconfigurable Memory Device Enabled by DefectEngineering for Multifunctional Neuromorphic Computing
+## 2D Reconfigurable Memory Device Enabled by Defect Engineering for Multifunctional Neuromorphic Computing

 In this era of artificial intelligence and Internet of Things, emerging new computing